alexanderjulo/bloggen/README.md

 Title: <title>
 Author: <author>
 Date: <date>
-Tags: ['a', 'list', 'of', 'tags']
+Tags:
+- i
+- am
+- a
+- tag

 ## Markdown body
 ```

 Besides `Title` all metadata is optional and can be spared.
+If you want to use `:` in your metadata contents, please enclose the strings in "".

+Every tag has to be in it's own line and has to be prefix by an -.
+PYYAML is very intolerant in this regard, so indentation is not allowed either.